Avilir/ocp4_upi_baremetal/README.md

 Dustin's document describes what the playbook should be doing.
 This will take a long while, and may involve the reboot of the deployer host and download of RHCOS and openshift.
 When it finishes, you will have a deployer host that is set up to install masters and workers.
 We do not actually install the masters and workers in this playbook.

-To start master and worker installation, from the deployer host use the installed **badfish.sh**.
+To start master and worker installation, from the deployer host use the installed **badfish.sh** for Dell machines.
 It applies commands to a list of hosts in a file.
 At present, it does not support SuperMicro machines, but should work with most Dell machines (that have Redfish API).
 See Dustin's notes about supermicro alternative procedures.   **badfish.sh** depends on the **QUADS_TICKET** environment variable defined in **~/.bashrc**  .

 ```
 cd